-You can configure a File Watcher from scratch or use one of the available templates.
-Configured File Watcher can be saved in your project settings or in the IDE settings and used in different projects.
+You can use one of the available templates or configure a File Watcher from scratch.
+A configured File Watcher can be saved in your project settings or in the IDE settings and used in different projects.

 Creating a File Watcher

-In the Name text box, type the name of the File Watcher.
+In the Name field, type the name of the File Watcher.
 By default, WebStorm suggests the name of the selected predefined template.

 Configuring the expected type and location of input files